 For private enterprise, this enables employees, contractors, visitors and suppliers to connect to Wi-Fi on premise, without the clunky admin.
 Relieve Front of House from managing Wi-Fi passwords and concentrate on delivering a reception experience which reflects well on the company.

-By connecting the Wi-Fi authentication mechanism to the company’s Active Directory, then ‘adds, moves and changes’ can flow through to the enable authorised users to access the Wi-Fi.
+By connecting the Wi-Fi authentication mechanism to the company’s Active Directory, then adds, moves and changes can flow through to enable authorised users to access the Wi-Fi.
 GlobalReach manages identities using an anonymous and secure CUI (Chargeable User Identity).
 The identity verification is performed by the IDP and Global Reach enforces the policy accordingly (without access to the individual’s information).

 Of course some locations may be of interest to the operators for mobile offload and so the venue may secure a fee to help cover costs of under-utilised back-haul to the site, but the main aim is to offer a secure and professional way for visitors and staff to connect to Wi-Fi removing the admin overhead.

-Wi-Fi roaming can emerge from its ‘Cinderella-like’ position to rival mobile roaming and ‘come to the ball’, as the way users move seamlessly from one network to another.
-Wi-Fi already carries more that 70% of the world’s mobile data traffic, it’s about time we adopted a methodology that matches the way we lead our lives and roam without friction.
+Wi-Fi roaming can emerge from its Cinderella-like position to rival mobile roaming and come to the ball, as the way users move seamlessly from one network to another.
+Wi-Fi already carries more than 70% of the world’s mobile data traffic, it’s about time we adopted a methodology that matches the way we lead our lives and roam without friction.

 I call on enterprise venues, identity providers, and telco operators to join me on this journey.
 Deliver a better user experience and explore the commercial benefits of doing so.

 - WBA OpenRoaming https://wballiance.com/openroaming-faqs/ GlobalReach at https://globalreachtech.com/globalreach-supports-openroaming/